 Be yourself and draw upon different aspects of your personality as the situation and the people you are developing a relationship with require.
 You can act in very different ways in different scenarios while still being completely authentic and true to your personality and values.

 Nothing elicits positive feelings in other people like showing a genuine interest in who they are and what they do.
 Ask questions.
-Understand their business, the role that they play, their industry they compete in, and above all, they themselves as individuals.
+Understand their business, the role that they play, the industry they compete in, and above all, they themselves as individuals.
 Communicating that understanding back to them naturally and in subtle ways goes a long way to establishing a strong bond.

 Take Their Perspective